 July–Aug: Mon 9:30-2:30, Tues-Sat 9:30-4:30, Sun 2:30-6:30 pm

-Entrance fees: adults 9 €, seniors & students under 25 4 €, free audio guide
+Entry fee: adults 10 €, seniors & students under 25 45 €, free audio guide

 2. Giralda Bell Tower

 It was originally constructed as the minaret of the Almohad Mosque that previously stood here, and was used to call Muslims to prayer.
 It was modeled after the Koutoubia Mosque in Marrakesh.